msupply-foundation/msupply_docs/content/docs/coldchain/notifications.md

 4. The name of the Location which the sensor is assigned to, if one is assigned
 5. A button which takes you to the breaches page, where you can see all the details of the breach, along with other breaches

 If you want to dismiss the notification bar - you'll need to acknowledge the breach.
-You can do this in the [Cold Chain application](/coldchain/using-coldchain/#breaches)
+You can do this from the [breach list view](/docs/coldchain/monitoring/#acknowledging-breaches)

+## Excursions

+You can also be notified when a temperature has exceeded a configured threshold.
+This is called an 'excursion'.
+Once the temperature has returned to be within the threshold range, the notification will no longer be shown.